Geocodes addresses and returns the corresponding spatial object. The

 Logical

-, which is the default) or potentially other shapes as provided by the Nominatim API (FALSE
+TRUE/FALSE.
+Whether to return only spatial points (TRUE, which is the default) or potentially other shapes as returned by the Nominatim API (FALSE).
+See About geometry types.

 Details